joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 In a spreadsheet the user can be lax in data entry, for example omitting the state "TN" when we all know where Nashville is, or entering a quotation mark (meaning "ditto") instead of spelling something out.
 Data types unanticipated at the time the table was designed could be inserted freely; for example, a three-letter Canadian province abbreviation could be inserted into a column meant for two-letter US states.
 Although these are convenient for data entry, they may lead to problems for computer systems that want to use the data (for example, to print mailing labels).
 The spreadsheet user can also decorate the data with fonts, styles, sizes and colors in order to make it more readable, and he can add extra information like a "grand total" row.

 As seen in Figure 1-2, a database table (or relation) is much more strictly defined.
 Data types must be specified in advance for each column, guaranteeing uniformity.
 That means special cases must be anticipated before they occur.
 In this example, the database designer specified that state abbreviations must be exactly two characters, and that the price may be `numeric` (allowing fractions) rather than `integer`.
-In order to guarantee that each row is unique, and therefore can be looked up, the databsae users has added a primary key column and populate it with an auto-generated ID number.
+In order to guarantee that each row is unique, and therefore can be looked up, the database user has added a primary key column and populate it with an auto-generated ID number.

 ![Figure 1-2: The same table as it would exist in a relational database](/images/1-2relation.png)